oracle-livelabs/database/patch-me-if-you-can/06-patching-container-database/patching-container-database.md

     ```
     </details>

 You may now *proceed to the next lab*.
+Return to *lab 5* if you didn't finish it.

 ## Acknowledgements